 Off-Exchange Health Insurance Options For Individuals

-You can purchase insurance for maternity care, disability, a high deductible catastrophic plan, and other plans that will both fit your needs and your budget.
+You can purchase insurance for maternity care, disability, a high deductible catastrophic plan, and other plans that will fit your needs and budget.

-Whether you look for coverage through different carriers to buy directly or you have a job that offers individual health insurance, it is important to note that the prices can vary, depending upon your gender and location of the plan that you are considering.
-This may mean that it will cost you much less to go with an employer-sponsored plan, as they pay a portion of the costs.
+Whether you directly look for coverage through different carriers or you have a job that offers individual health insurance, prices will vary.
+An employer-sponsored plan will likely be much less expensive as they pay a portion of the costs.

 Individual Health Insurance Is Essential